nxhoaf/OwlProject/README.md

 First, we try to get the triple in the clicked area: `var triple = RdfLib.getTriple(event.target);`
-If the clicked area doesn't contain any triple, nothing happen.
+If the clicked area doesn't contain any triple, nothing happens.
 ``` js
 if (triple == null ||
 		((triple.predicate == null) && (triple.subject == null))) {